hy96161/TimeSeriesRNN_Precipitation/README.md

   - Structure data into sequences for RNN input

 - **Model Architecture**:
-  - A basic RNN model implemented using Keras or PyTorch
+  - A basic RNN model implemented using PyTorch
   - Input: sequences of past precipitation values
   - Output: predicted precipitation for the next time step(s)